ppy/osu-wiki/wiki/Tournaments/RESC/2025/en.md

 | Finals | 13 | 2 | 8.1★ | 5 | 3 | 3 | 4 | 4 | 1 |
 | Grandfinals | 13 | 2 | 8.5★ | 5 | 3 | 3 | 4 | 4 | 1 |

-### Freemod rules
+### Free Mod rules

-1. Free Mod Rules: Allowed mods are HD, HR, FL and EZ (1.75x).
+1. The allowed mods are HD, HR, FL and EZ (1.75x).
 Each team must have at least one player with HD only and one player with HR only
 2. Tiebreakers are played with Free Mod enabled, however, do not require players to use a mod

 ## Notes